keepsake journal

 20. What questions do you still have about our family history?

-Encourage follow-up questions.
-When someone mentions a policy or landmark, ask how it felt, what it smelled like, or who stood beside them.
-The combination of facts and senses creates richer material for future retellings.
+Ask follow-up questions.
+When someone mentions a policy or place, ask how it felt, smelled, or sounded.
+Facts plus senses create better material for future retellings.

 Design a conversation flow

-Use the How to Interview a Relative framework to structure each session:
+Use the How to Interview a Relative framework to shape each session:

 1. Begin with a warm-up such as a favorite childhood snack or song.